 On a bad day, your emotions hijack your brain.
 You can’t think straight, and you almost always end up doing things you regret.

 Quitting is pretty permanent.

-And if quitting on a bad day is a bad idea, 2020 has been a string of bad days, weeks, and months.
+And if quitting on a bad day is a bad idea, The last few years have been a string of bad days, weeks, and months.
 The pressure is cumulative.
 And it’s probably wisest to resist.